Gustav Mie

 Gustav Adolf Feodor Wilhelm Ludwig Mie ([ˈɡʊs.taːf ˈmiːə]; 29 September 1868 – 13 February 1957) was a German physicist.
+His work included Mie scattering, the Mie potential, the Mie–Grüneisen equation of state and an early effort at classical unified field theories.

 Life

 Mie was born in Rostock, Mecklenburg-Schwerin, Germany in 1868.
 From 1886 he studied mathematics and physics at the University of Rostock.
 In addition to his major subjects, he also attended lectures in chemistry, zoology, geology, mineralogy and astronomy, as well as logic and metaphysics.
-In 1889 he continued his studies at the University of Heidelberg and received a doctoral degree in mathematics at the age of 22.
+In 1889 he continued his studies at the University of Heidelberg and received a doctoral degree in mathematics in 1892 (at the age of 22).
+His thesis is titled Zum Fundamentalsatz über die Existenz von Integralen partieller Differentialgleichungen (On the fundamental theorem on the existence of integrals of partial differential equations) and his supervisor was Leo Königsberger.

 In 1897 he got his habilitation at the University of Göttingen in theoretical physics and in 1902 became extraordinary professor for theoretical physics at the University of Greifswald.
 In 1917 he became full professor for experimental physics at Martin Luther University of Halle-Wittenberg.
 In 1924 he became professor at the University of Freiburg, where he worked up to his retirement in 1935.

 In Freiburg, during the Nazi dictatorship, Mie was member of the university opposition of the so-called "Freiburger Kreis" (Freiburg Circles) and one of the participants of the original "Freiburger Konzil".

 He died at Freiburg im Breisgau in 1957.